 HI everyone!
 This post is a transcript of a talk organized by SFU’s Institute for the Humanities Friday Oct 13.
 Since the invitation to do the talk grew out of the Nurturance Culture blog, I decided to write it the same way I would write any other piece.
 I posted the in-process work here, and it grew […]Read more "On Nurturance and Vulnerability in Academic Life"

 This page is a list of resources to help those around survivors of gendered / raced harm begin or continue learning about good ways to respond.
 As anyone who has begun the process of supporting survivors will no doubt have perceived, distinct bystander patterns emerge.
-These same patterns are described in all of these resources, dating […]Read more "Resources for Dealing with Conflict and Harm"
+These same patterns are described in all of these resources, dating […]Read more "How To Not Reinjure Survivors: a Resource List"

 We need to get comfortable with simultaneous speech.
 I want to begin this post with two excerpts that can give a bit of context for this discussion.
 The first comes out of work on mindfulness practices used in some kinds of organizing cultures and will mostly be relevant for those contexts, and the second comes […]Read more "The challenges of ‘Ground Rules’"